EBT SNAP food stamps welfare

 If You Have a Supporter under Uniting for Ukraine

 Neither the income of your supporter, nor the help your supporter provides to you matter for purposes of your eligibility for welfare aid.
-(The only exception is the SNAP program – you will not be eligible for food stamps if you live and share food with your supporter.)

 If the social worker asks you about the income of your “sponsor,” explain that you do not have a sponsor who signed form 864 (a stricter form for family immigration cases where the sponsor takes full financial responsibility for their relative).
 Rather, your supporter signed form I-134, which is not binding on your supporter, and under AUSAA, your supporter’s income does not matter for your eligibility for welfare aid.